 Acknowledgments.
-Bin Wang and Xinyuan Wu were supported in part by the Natural Science Foundation of China under Grant 11271186, by the Specialized Research Foundation for the Doctoral Program of Higher Education under Grant 20100091110033, by the 985 Project at Nanjing University under Grant 9112020301, by A Project Funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions and by the University Postgraduate Research and Innovation Project of Jiangsu Province 2012 under Grant CXZZ12\0028.
-Bin Wang is sincerely thankful to Numerical Analysis Group in University of Cambridge since the work was partly done when he was studying in this group as a visiting student.
+Bin Wang and Xinyuan Wu was supported in part by the Natural Science Foundation of China under Grants 11271186 and 11401333, by NSFC and RS International Exchanges Project under Grant 113111162, by the Specialized Research Foundation for the Doctoral Program of Higher Education under Grant 20130091110041, by the 985 Project at Nanjing University under Grant 9112020301, by A Project Funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions.
+Bin Wang is sincerely thankful to Numerical Analysis Group at University of Cambridge since the work was partly done when he was studying in this group as a visiting student.
+The revised version of the manuscript was completed during Bin Wang and Xinyuan Wu were visiting to Numerical Analysis Group at University of Cambridge in July and August, 2014.